Ballerina Feet Damage

 – Gradual training increases to avoid overload

-Stress Fractures Small cracks in bones (commonly in metatarsals) due to repetitive stress rather than major trauma. – Overtraining (excessive rehearsal)
+Stress Fractures Small cracks in bones (commonly in metatarsals) are due to repetitive stress rather than major trauma. – Overtraining (excessive rehearsal)

 – Poor nutrition or low bone density